 Theoretically her particular research interests are in phenomenological approaches to collective action, media studies, peace and conflict studies, visual perception and empathy, human ecology and the interdisciplinary synergies between natural and social sciences with respect to sustainable development and human ecosystems.

-Empirically her professional experience spans a total of 20 years with research and long-term fieldwork experience in the Middle East and North Africa Region specifically in the rural areas of Syria between 1997 and 2002 and subsequent years 2004, 2010 and 2014.
+Her professional experience spans a total of 20 years with long-term fieldwork experience in the MENA-Region, specifically in the rural areas of Syria between 1997 and 2002 and subsequent years 2004, 2010 and 2014.
 She conducted her first longterm period of anthropological fieldwork in 1995 in a refugee camp in Sudan for her MA thesis on communication and media in the Hai el Tadamon refugee camp in Gedaref, near the Ethiopian border.
 After that, she lived for five years in Aleppo, Syria between 1997 and 2002 varrying out fieldwork and many short field missions.
 Further professional travel, consultancy and fieldwork experience, besides the MENA region, she gained in India, Japan, Kyrgyzstan, Kenya, Uganda, Jamaica, Haiti and Surinam.

 Next to being an academic scholar, Joshka Wessels is a professional filmmaker and her MA thesis in Visual Anthropology is accompanied with a short film documenting daily life in a camp for refugees of war from southern Sudan.
 Her PhD thesis is accompanied with three films produced during fieldwork.
 One film “Tunnel Vision” was broadcast to millions of viewers worldwide by BBC World in 2003 and Al Jazeera English in 2006.
 She has filmed and produced in total over 20 professional media projects for both broadcast and non-broadcast.
 She has produced media projects ranging from feature documentaries to interactive immersive Virtual Reality (VR) 360-video projects involving new media and interactive digital story telling.